 However, the source of success of students starts from day one of preparation.
 The extent to which one prepares will define failure and success.
 Many a time, students stress over little details that they missed out a significant amount of time to revise harder questions before the examination comes in full swing.

 Everyone has that moment when they simply say ‘enough is enough’ to Maths.
 This is unless you are blessed with what my students call calculator’s brain.

 This is the reason why it is worth considering new techniques in revising to aid students not only in retaining the lessons in their head but also reducing the stress level they have to go through each exam season.

 The importance of passing the GCSE or even the A-levels cannot be emphasised enough – (it) actually defines their future—a classification in the final level of high school and in many countries, the result has a direct impact on degree choices and college admissions.

-Thus, organising both time and sticking to practical revision techniques will get a student there.
-At the same time, it eases worries and help achieve good results.
+Thus, organising both times and sticking to practical revision techniques will get a student there.
+At the same time, it eases worries and helps achieve good results.

 Of course, like any other things, anyone who wishes to be good at Maths can do so with few tips and tricks.
 Here are my recommendations:

 Lectures could be exhausting.
 That could be true but they are also needed for you to understand the concepts better.
 So try to pay attention to the details when your teacher is making numbers look like magic on the board.
 Afterwards, go back to your paper and start using the techniques taught in class.
 One of the common errors is to let the knowledge sit for a while – you might forget how it’s done.